jonathangraham/jonathangraham.github.io/_posts/TBD-Clojure functions.md

 <pre><code>(describe "test my-map function"

-	(it "result empty lazy sequence when filtering for zero on an empty vector" (should= clojure.lang.LazySeq (class (my-map zero? [])))
+	(it "result empty lazy sequence when mapping with zero? on an empty vector" (should= clojure.lang.LazySeq (class (my-map zero? [])))
 		(should= 0 (my-count (my-map zero? [])))))</code></pre>